-Goals Supported Maintain Affordable, Good Quality Housing Needs Addressed Maintain Affordable, Good Quality Housing Funding CDBG: \$308,509.59 Description The Proactive Housing Code Enforcement Program is designed to improve the health and safety conditions of City homes to prevent deterioration of the City's housing stock, to help maintain affordable, good quality housing, and to stop the spread of blight, particularly in areas principally occupied by low-income persons through proactive complaint-based code enforcement actions.
-The City has committed \$308,509.59 of its 2024 CDBG dollars to help fund this program which will also leverage City general fund dollars, allowing this activity to continue to operate proactively to address the City's critical health-related housing issues.
-In 2024, this service will contribute to the preservation and improve the quality of affordable housing with a focus on homes in low and very-low-income census tracts in some of City's income-constrained areas such as Census Tracts 9, 8, 10, 14, and 147.
-Target Date 12/31/2024 Estimate the number and Approximately 600 rental households will see proactive code enforcement type of families that will benefits and be brought sufficiently up to the City's code enforcement benefit from the standards through this activity. proposed activities Location Description 60% of the proactive housing code enforcement work carried out by the City's Bureau of Property Maintenance and Housing Inspections in Code Inspector Sectors 3, 4, 5, 6, 7, 8, 9, and 10 will be supported through this CDBG funding.
-Planned Activities Proactive code enforcement activities through predominately complaint- based rental inspections that result in the remediation of violations in order to improve the health and safety of the City's affordable housing stock and adhere to the City's housing code as allowable under 24 CFR 570.202 Project Name AFFORDABLE HOUSING DEVELOPMENT SOLUTIONS Target Area City of Lancaster Goals Supported Increase Affordable Housing Opportunities Needs Addressed Increase Affordable Housing Opportunities
+Description The Proactive Housing Code Enforcement Program is designed to improve the health and safety conditions of City homes to prevent deterioration of the City's housing stock, to help maintain affordable, good quality housing, and to stop the spread of blight, particularly in areas principally occupied by low-income persons through proactive complaint-based code enforcement actions.
+The City has committed \$355,261 of its 2025 CDBG dollars to help fund this program which will also leverage City general fund dollars, allowing this activity to continue to operate proactively to address the City's critical health-related housing issues.
+In 2025, this service will contribute to the preservation and improve the quality of affordable housing with a focus on homes in low and very-low-income census tracts in some of City's income- constrained areas such as Census Tracts 9, 8, 10, 14, and 147.
+Target Date 12/31/2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 600 rental households will see proactive code enforcement benefits and be brought sufficiently up to the City's code enforcement standards through this activity.
+Location Description 60% of the proactive housing code enforcement work carried out by the City's Bureau of Property Maintenance and Housing Inspections in Code Inspector Sectors 3, 4, 5, 6, 7, 8, 9, and 10 will be supported through this CDBG funding.
+Planned Activities Proactive code enforcement activities through predominately complaint-based rental inspections that result in the remediation of violations in order to improve the health and safety of the City's affordable housing stock and adhere to the City's housing code as allowable under 24 CFR 570.202 7 Project Name Increase Affordable Housing Opportunities Target Area LANCASTER CITY Goals Supported Increase Affordable Housing Opportunities Needs Addressed Increase Affordable Housing Opportunities Funding CDBG: \$20,000.00

-T Description The City is prioritizing increasing affordable housing for its community members leveraging all resources available.
-The City has allocated \$147,604.78 in CDBG entitlement funding to use for furthering this effort in 2024, which will help supplement \$163,551 in remaining 2023 CDBG entitlement funding allocated to this project to help strengthen impact.
-In 2024, the City plans on utilizing a competitive process seeking eligible affordable housing development projects that may include activities such as construction of new housing, homeownership assistance, and acquisition and/or rehab of existing housing, for the purposes of increasing affordable housing opportunities for low- and moderate-income residents.
-Proposed amendment: Increase Affordable Housing Development Solutions activity within the Increase Affordable Housing Opportunities goal (Matrix Code 14A - IDIS Activity #2064) by \$119,840 from \$147,605 to \$267,445 to meet the continuing community need for affordable housing.
-Target Date 6/30/2025 Estimate the number and The City will determine this metric as a result of the outcomes of the type of families that will competitive proposal process to determine suitable and eligible housing benefit from the projects. proposed activities Location Description City of Lancaster, PA Planned Activities TBD.
-8 Project Name PLACE-BASED STREETSCAPE IMPROVEMENTS PROGRAM Target Area City of Lancaster, PA Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life CDBG: \$189,525 Funding Description In 2024, CDBG entitlement funding will be allocated to support the City's Place-Based Streetscape Improvement Program which installs, improves, and repairs streets, street drains, storm drains, ADA curbs and gutters, sidewalks, crosswalks, streetscapes, and traffic lights/signs in neighborhoods where 51% or more of the residents are low- or moderate-income in an effort to improve and promote neighborhood quality of life and increase the economic viability and livability of socioeconomically disadvantaged areas of the City.
-Target Date 12/30/2024 Estimate the number and type of families that will Activities supported by this project will serve a predominately low- and moderate-income neighborhood of 500 households. benefit from the moderate-income neighborhood of 500 flousefloids. proposed activities Location Description City of Lancaster, PA Planned Activities Specific planned activities include eligible street improvement work supporting: ADA Curb Improvements and Installation in LMI neighborhoods 9 Project Name CITY PUBLIC SERVICE PROGRAM MANAGEMENT Target Area City of Lancaster, PA Goals Supported Promote Neighborhood Quality of Life
+Description The City is prioritizing increasing affordable housing for its community members leveraging all resources available.
+The City has allocated \$225,762 in CDBG entitlement funding to use for furthering this effort in 2024, which will help supplement \$311,156 in remaining 2023 and 2024 CDBG entitlement funding allocated to this project to help strengthen impact.
+In 2025, the City plans on utilizing a competitive process seeking eligible affordable housing development projects that may include activities such as construction of new housing, homeownership assistance, and acquisition and/or rehab of existing housing, for the purposes of increasing affordable housing opportunities for low- and moderate-income residents.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities The City will determine this metric as a result of the outcomes of the competitive proposal process to determine suitable and eligible housing projects.
+Likely at least 4 homeowner housing units will be rehabilitated through this activity.
+Location Description Scattered sites across the City of Lancaster Planned Activities TBD.
+8 Project Name 2025 Place-based Streetscape Improvements Target Area LANCASTER CITY Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$220,000.00 Description In 2025, CDBG entitlement funding will be allocated to support the City's Place-Based Streetscape Improvement Program which installs, improves, and repairs streets, street drains, storm drains, ADA curbs and gutters, sidewalks, crosswalks, streetscapes, and traffic lights/signs in neighborhoods where 51% or more of the residents are low- or moderate-income in an effort to improve and promote neighborhood quality of life and increase the economic viability and livability of socioeconomically disadvantaged areas of the City.
+Target Date 12/31/2025